Pumpkin Maple Creme Brulee

 - Place the heavy cream in a medium saucepan and heat over medium heat until cream starts foaming around the edges.
 Do not boil.
 Let cool for about 10 minutes.

 - In a large bowl, whip the egg yolks and maple syrup until pale yellow in color and slightly thickened.
-Whip in spices.
+Whip in the pumpkin puree, vanilla extract and spices.
 While stirring constantly, gradually add the hot cream mixture into the eggs mixture.
 Add the cream slowly to avoid cooking the eggs.
 Mix until combined.

 - Pour equal amounts into 4 ramekins (6 ounces each).
 Transfer ramekins to baking pans (9-inch or bigger) and fill baking pans with hot water about halfway up the sides of ramekins.

 - Bake custards until set but still jiggly in the center, about 35-40 minutes.
 Remove from oven and let cool on cooling rack.
 Cover with plastic wrap and refrigerate for at least 2 hours or overnight.